TheLaughingCow/discovery/README.md

 ```
 ## Todo List - Future Improvements

-Specific Discovery Programs: Develop specific discovery programs to search for switches, IP phones, Windows, Linux, etc.
+**Python Launcher:**
-Python Launcher: Create a Python launcher with simple and multiple choice options to select the desired program to run.
+Create a Python launcher with simple and multiple choice options to select the desired program to run.

+**Specific Discovery Programs:**
+Develop specific discovery programs to search for switches, IP phones, Windows, Linux, etc.

-Better Host Ranking in Scanner: Implement more sophisticated algorithms for host evaluation and ranking to enhance the accuracy and usefulness of the scanner program.
+**Better Host Ranking in Scanner:**
+Implement more sophisticated algorithms for host evaluation and ranking to enhance the accuracy and usefulness of the scanner program.

 ## Contributing

-All contributions are welcome!
+***/!\ All contributions are welcome /!\***

 If you wish to contribute to the project, please submit your changes via pull requests on our GitHub repository.
 We welcome contributions in code, documentation, testing, or any other improvements.